Music students talk about the College's welcoming community.

 Elmhurst College provides the opportunity for students to participate in a wide variety of performing ensembles.
 We have four choral ensembles, three concert bands, two orchestras, two jazz bands, two vocal jazz ensembles, three guitar ensembles, 10 jazz combos and numerous chamber ensembles.
 Several of our ensembles take regular tours and have gained national and international renown.

 The Wind Ensemble has performed twice at Orchestra Hall in Chicago, and has been an invited guest to perform at numerous concert band festivals.
 Prominent band composers make regular visits to campus to work with our concert bands.
-In December 2015 we will welcome Philip Sparke to campus.
+In December 2015 we welcomed Philip Sparke to campus.

 The Concert Choir has taken recent tours to California, the upper Midwest and Canada, and will perform at New York’s Carnegie Hall in March 2016.
 This ensemble performed on public television stations across the country in a 2013 production of A Christmas Carol that was nominated for a 2014 Emmy Award.
 Even more recently, the Concert Choir performed with Andrea Bocelli on his 2014 world tour, at Orchestra Hall in Chicago, and at the 2015 Ravinia Festival with the Chicago Symphony Orchestra and Bobby McFerrin in a presentation of The Gershwins’ Porgy and Bess.